pawaters/php_piscine/README.md

-My work for the April '22 PHP Piscine at HIVE.
+My work (in progress) for the April '22 PHP Piscine at HIVE.